gdejohn/procrastination/README.md

 ## Trampolines

-Applying imperative idioms to sequences is ugly and error-prone; recursive data types call for recursive algorithms.
+Applying imperative idioms to sequences is ugly and error prone; recursive data types call for recursive algorithms.
 Unfortunately, Java isn't very recursion friendly: deep call stacks quickly run afoul of stack overflow exceptions, and tail recursion doesn't help because there's no tail-call elimination.
 This isn't a problem for lazy operations like [`Sequence.map(Function)`][map], but whenever a potentially large number of elements must be eagerly traversed, as in